dspinellis/effective-debugging/README.md

 * [Demonstration of assertions](../master/assert)

-### Item 49: Fix the Bug's Cause, Rather than its Symptom
+### Item 49: Fix the Bug's Cause, Rather Than Its Symptom

 * [Demonstrate and verify the use of modulo arithmetic rather than special cases](../master/modulo)